stacksgov/sips/sips/sip-005/sip-005-blocks-and-transactions.md

 * An 8-byte **fee rate**.
 * Either a **single-signature spending condition** or a **multisig spending condition**, described below.
-If the hash mode byte is either `0x00` or `0x02`, then a signle-signature spending condition follows.
+If the hash mode byte is either `0x00` or `0x02`, then a single-signature spending condition follows.
 Otherwise, a multisig spending condition follows.

 A _single-signature spending condition_ is encoded as follows: